Random polygon

 by using the inverse transform sampling:

-– simply draw a random number y uniformly from [0,1)
+– simply draw a random number uniformly from

 * Coordinates of points are then given by r*(cos(theta), sin(theta))